digitalinteraction/Design4Climate-DIS24/index.md

 **Workshop Intended Outcomes**

-This workshop will map the research landscape and frame a design research agenda for HBI in relation to climate change; bringing emerging practices amongst different disciplines and research fields together.
+This workshop will map the research landscape and frame a design research agenda for HBI and design in relation to climate change; bringing emerging practices amongst different disciplines and research fields together.
 Intended outcomes of this workshop include:

 - Framing a new design agenda for HBI research within climate change.
 - Sharing theories, methodologies, practices, and tools for supporting this design agenda.
 - Discussing and critically reflecting on technologies and case studies with the view of supporting this design agenda.
-- Fostering future collaborations on the topic of HBI & climate change.
+- Fostering future collaborations on the topic of HBI & design for climate change.

 **Workshop Themes and Topics**